nickdavies791/concern-app/README.md

 Concerns app allows you to sync your data directly from SIMS using the Assembly API.
 To sync your data, log into the application using an admin account.

 ```
-**Note:** Before authorising and syncing data from SIMS, ensure your database does not have dummy data present.
+**Note:** Before authorising and syncing data, ensure your database does not have dummy data.
 ```

 #### Authorising Assembly